demisto/content-docs/docs/incidents/incident-pre-processing.md

 As we know that this is a campaign, we are going to ask to close the incoming incident and link it to an already existing incident.

-Lastly, we have to tell Cortex xSOAR to which incident to link the incoming incident, so we've asked to link to the oldest incident, since we want to link to the first incident in the campaign.
+Lastly, we have to tell Cortex XSOAR to which incident to link the incoming incident, so we've asked to link to the oldest incident, since we want to link to the first incident in the campaign.